BlackDragonBE/MarkdownToRW_Converter/README.md

 # To-Do & Nice To Have

-To-Do:
+**To-Do:**

+General:

 - Fix line ending difference between Windows & Unix based systems.
 Windows uses \r\n while Unix systems use \n, this can break the conversion.
 See the known issue about notes.

+.NET Core:

 - Command line arguments for .NET Core versions to allow for automation & building a native UI around it.
+- Add image optimization to .NET Core versions.

-Nice To Have:
+**Nice To Have:**

 - UI for .NET Core version & remove the WinForms/Mono version.